harlanhaskins/UntitledNewLanguage/README.md

 NewLang is an experimental programming language that compiles to C.
 It is a small, statically typed language with a Swift-like surface syntax, boolean and integer arithmetic, structs with methods, and C interop.
-It uses an SSA-based intermediate representation and invokes `clang` to produce executables.
+It uses an NIR-based intermediate representation and invokes `clang` to produce executables.

 Note: This is a spiritual successor project to Trill — see https://github.com/trill-lang/trill.